osctl - command line interface for container management.

 Show detected errors.

-ct cgparams ls
+ct cgparams ls [options] ctid [parameters...] -H, --hide-header

 Do not show header, useful for scripting.

-, --list
+-L, --list

 List available parameters and exit.

-parameters
+-o, --output parameters

 Select parameters to output.

 Select parameters by cgroup version.
-Defaults to all
+Defaults to all.

-subsystem
+-S, --subsystem subsystem

 Filter by cgroup subsystem, comma separated.

-, --all
+-a, --all

 Include parameters from parent groups up to root group.

-ct cgparams set
+ct cgparams set ctid parameter value...osctld will

 make sure this parameter is always set when the container is started.
 The

-parameter can be for example cpu.shares
+parameter can be for example cpu.shares or memory.limit_in_bytes. cgroup

-subsystem is derived from the parameter name, you do not need to supply it.devices
+subsystem is derived from the parameter name, you do not need to supply it.devices cgroup subsystem, where you may need to write to devices.deny and

-multiple times. -a
+devices.allow multiple times. -a, --append

 Append new values, do not overwrite previously configured values for